-In English, this term we will be reading the book This morning I met a whale by Michael Morphogo.
+In English this half term we will be reading the book Song of Dolphin Boy by Elizabeth Laird.
 Our core text will serve as an inspiration to explore various areas of the curriculum in an exciting and creative way, which will link to our topic theme of sustainability by conserving the river Thames.
-We will be writing a newspaper article based on a real-life event.
-We will look at including different types of speech to show different points of view.
+We will be building up to write a diary entry based on a real-life event from a character’s perspective.

 In French, the topic for the half term will be Mon Corps – My Body.
 We will review previous learning, classroom objects, instructions and colours before moving onto learning basic body parts.
 Then, focusing on ourselves, we will write sentences using noun phrases to describe ourselves.

 In Art children will be using sustainable products to produce a piece of art inspired by our core text ‘Song of the Dolphin Boy’.
 We will begin by creating an observational drawing with different shading techniques and then produce a canvas representing a dolphin made from tinfoil and the inside of crisp packets etc. Each child will produce an individual piece of sustainable art.

 In RSE, Year 3 will be learning about our personal health and wellbeing.
 We will look at the importance of being aware of dangers in the environment and how it could affect us and the community.
 Leading on from this we will look at the different kinds of touch and personal space.